-Immunocompromised patients tend to have atypical presentations of Herpes Zoster, even without the appearance of characteristic herpetic skin lesions and may show a variation in the temporal relationship between these lesions and the medullary symptoms (usually 1-2 weeks).
-However, the frequency of topographic dissociation between the affected dermatomes and the level of the myelitis is not significantly different with immunocompetent patients.
-In this case, the patient presented with urinary retention (described more in sacral spine involvement) and bowel incontinence, two features that are less common, but equally important to consider, especially if other typical symptoms do not appear.
+Immunocompromised patients tend to have atypical presentations of Herpes Zoster, even without the appearance of characteristic herpetic skin lesions, and may show a variation in the temporal relationship between these lesions and the medullary symptoms (usually 1-2 weeks).
+To However, the frequency of topographic dissociation between the affected dermatomes and the level of the myelitis is not significantly different with immunocompetent patients.
+In this case, the patient presented with urinary retention (described more in sacral spine involvement) and bowel incontinence, two less common features but equally important to consider, especially if other typical symptoms do not appear.

-To confirm the diagnosis, VZV DNA and VZV IgG detection by real-time PCR and serology, respectively, are the methods of choice, and must be done at the same time.
+To confirm the diagnosis, VZV DNA and VZV IgG detection by real-time PCR and serology, respectively, are the methods of choice and must be done simultaneously.
 DNA decreases within the first 7 days of symptomatology start while antibodies increase proportionally.
 Serology must be measured on paired serum and CSF.
 The typical MRI findings include T2 hyperintensities and focal swelling, sometimes large enough to occlude the subarachnoid space, which, like in this case, caused Froin's syndrome, which is characterized by the triad of xanthochromia, elevation of protein levels (>500 mg/dL), and hypercoagulation state as well as the clinical manifestations of myelopathy.
-It is believed that the hypercoagulation state is responsible for starting a series of diffusion processes that lead to the aforementioned findings of FRS.
-The reported cases of FRS, in the context of a CNS invasion by VZV, are mostly related to encephalitis, with only one case associated with myelitis, but none have been found to be associated with myelitis and meningitis simultaneously, which makes this case unique.
+It is believed that the hypercoagulation state is responsible for starting a series of diffusion processes that lead to the aforementioned findings of Froin's syndrome.
+The reported cases of Froin's syndrome, in the context of a CNS invasion by VZV, are mostly related to encephalitis, with only one case associated with myelitis.
+However, none have been found to be associated with myelitis and meningitis simultaneously, which makes this case unique.

-Standard treatment has not been established, and some authors have proposed the use of acyclovir combined with a corticosteroid regimen, while others opt for the single use of antivirals, with differences and inconsistencies in the outcomes.
-This explains the need to carry out more specific studies that allow for establishing a treatment that improves the prognosis of these patients.
+Standard treatment has not been established, and some authors have proposed using acyclovir combined with a corticosteroid regimen, while others opt for the single use of antivirals, with differences and inconsistencies in the outcomes.
+This explains the need to carry out more specific studies that establish a treatment that improves the prognosis of these patients.